-In our employee spotlight blog series, we get up-close and personal with some of the wonderful team members at Numeric Eight.
+In our employee spotlight series, we get up-close and personal with some of the wonderful team members at Numeric Eight.
 Today, we get to know Andy Rootes, Director, Sales and Marketing.

 1. How long have you worked at Numeric Eight?